-- (1) Member of the Company's audit committee. - (2) Member of the Company's compensation committee. - (3) Member of the Company's corporate governance and nominating committee.
+- (1) Member of the Company's audit committee. - (2) Member of the Company's compensation committee. - (3) Member of the Company's corporate governance and nominating committee. - (4) Member of the Company's environmental & health & safety committee.

 Each of the Company's directors is elected by the Company's shareholders at an annual general meeting to serve until the next annual general meeting of shareholders or until a successor is elected or appointed.